 1. Superman Push-Up

-Jack LaLanne, known as the godfather of fitness, can be credited with creating one of the hardest push-up variations on Earth.
+Jack LaLanne, known as the godfather of fitness, is credited with creating one of the hardest push-up variations on Earth.
 Sometimes referred to as the LaLanne Fingertip Push-Up, this push-up variation is most commonly called the Superman Push-Up.

 HOW TO DO IT: Lie flat on the ground, extending your arms and legs as far as you can.
 Begin the push-up by pressing your fingertips and toes into the ground.
 Then push through your fingertips, only using your toes to keep you grounded, and bring your body off the ground.